tylim88/Create-Prisma-App/README.md

 ## Objective

-The objective of this boilerplate is you should able to run it with just installing docker and use npm script to run command.
+The objective of this boilerplate is you should able to run it with just installing docker and use npm script to run commands.

 Prerequisite knowledge: